 The business model of the job board industry in built around charging employers to post jobs.
 LawCrossing's business model is built around going out and finding legal jobs and putting them on our site without charging employers.

 You need to take a leap of faith and try LawCrossing today.

-To overcome the "LawCrossing COST MONEY" problem, we offer a free three days trial.
-Virtually everyone who tries LawCrossing FREE for three days finds a job through the site very quickly.
-In fact, we are someone proud of but a little taken back by the fact that many people end up using the site for free and cancel before the end of the three days free trial because they have already found a job.
-Other people choose to remain LawCrossing members after three days because they are still looking for a job or just want to constantly know what is going on in the market.
+To overcome the "LawCrossing COST MONEY" problem, we offer a free seven days trial.
+Virtually everyone who tries LawCrossing FREE for seven days finds a job through the site very quickly.
+In fact, we are someone proud of but a little taken back by the fact that many people end up using the site for free and cancel before the end of the seven days free trial because they have already found a job.
+Other people choose to remain LawCrossing members after seven days because they are still looking for a job or just want to constantly know what is going on in the market.

 In almost every case, the people who join LawCrossing tell us they feel like they made an incredible decision.
 As one of our members in New York recently wrote:

 Before I started using the site, I felt like I was only seeing the world in one dimension and in black and white.
 Once I became a member and started looking around there were thousands of jobs I did not know about.
 I felt like I was stepping into a different dimension there were so many jobs and the world became magnified and in color.
 I will never regret taking the plunge and trying the site.